cicerogeorge/laravel-translate/README.md

 ## Requirements

 - There must be at least one language file in the `resources/lang` folder (e.g.: `en.json`)
+- Laravel's default language should be the same as the base language file (e.g.: `en.json` and `en` as default language)

 ## How to Use it